Early Screening Essential to Prevention and Increasing Cure Rate

 • Increased risk patients may need earlier and more frequent screening depending upon the recommendation of their healthcare provider.

-Dr. Coleman notes that in addition to timely and regular screening for colorectal cancer, people may be able to lower their risk of getting the disease by:
+Dr. Coleman notes that in addition to timely and regular screenings, people may be able to lower their risk of getting the disease by:

 • Avoiding foods that are high in fat.